ivopetkov/data-object/docs/markdown/ivopetkov.datalist.shift.method.md

 # IvoPetkov\DataList::shift

-Shift an object off the beginning of the list
+Shift an object off the beginning of the list.

 ```php
 public IvoPetkov\DataObject|null shift ( void )